yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ### Account

-Represents the accounts held by clients.
+Description: Represents the accounts held by clients.

 **Attributes:**
 - Account Number: (Type: Integer or String)